Jitses/FinalMinorProject/README.md

 ### General Information
 Developer: Jitse Schol

-Project Name: World War 2 Visualisation
+Application Name: World War 2 Visualisation

 The purpose of the web page is to provide information about the Second World War.
 The web page is mainly intended for people that have an interest in the Second World War.
 Furthermore, some information could be used by history teachers, as education material.
 Especially the map, can be a very convenient tool in teaching.
 It shows how the Second World War evolved over time in a way that is very easy to understand.